-AirPlay iOS mirroring is now ready to use in public beta.
-It is disabled by default and will have to be enabled from the Airtame Cloud or the App.
+AirPlay iOS mirroring is ready to use in public beta.
+It is disabled by default and will have to be enabled from the Airtame Cloud or the Airtame app.

-Here is how to enable Airplay from the App:
+How to enable AirPlay from the Airtame App:

-AirPlay works both when streaming from OSX and iOS devices, but development efforts are focused on iOS devices.
+AirPlay works both when streaming from macOS and iOS devices, but development efforts are focused on iOS devices.

 For the Airtame to appear in the AirPlay dropdown menu you need to make sure Bonjour is enabled on your network.
 This normally entails enabling Multicast Mode and IGMP Snooping.